jonzia/LSTM_Network/README.md

 **(2)** The program will output loss for training and validation at each mini-batch.

 **(3)** As of v1.1.1, ensure you have installed [pandas](https://pandas.pydata.org/pandas-docs/stable/install.html)!

+**(4)** If you'd like to learn more about the design process and motivation for this program, feel free to check out my [blog](https://www.jonzia.me/projects/fog-problem)!

 ### References
 (1) [Tensorflow's Recurrent Neural Network Tutorials](https://www.tensorflow.org/tutorials/recurrent)